Postpartum Depression Success Stories

 Father Success Stories

 There is plenty of hope for new fathers as well.
-Often times, fathers will experience depression after a baby has arrived.
+Oftentimes, fathers will experience depression after a baby has arrived.
 Because the effects of postpartum depression in men are still relatively unknown, they tend to suffer in silence.
 This causes long and drawn-out periods of depression that can last months or even years.

 Many men have reported their struggles with postpartum depression allowed them to address mental and emotional issues that they otherwise wouldn’t have acknowledged.
 These men go on to live fulfilling and enriched lives as husbands and fathers.